maelys-mcardle/snowflake/README.md

 make
 ```

-To compile a debug build, run the command:
+To compile with debug symbols run the command:
 ```
 make debug
 ```